 Benefits and Protections During FMLA Leave.
 During FMLA leave, the College will maintain the employee's health coverage under any "group health plan" on the same terms as if the employee had continued to work.
 The employee's contribution must be maintained by the employee if the employee enters a 'no pay status' or if pay does not support amount of benefits.
-Upon return from FMLA leave, most employees will be restored to their original or equivalent positions with equivalent pay, benefits, and other employment terms if employee returns up to the 12 week designated period.
-However, an employee on FMLA leave does not have any greater right to reinstatement or to other benefits and conditions of employment than if the employee had been continuously employed during the FMLA leave period.
+Upon return from FMLA leave, most employees will be restored to their original or equivalent positions with equivalent pay, benefits, and other employee on FMLA leave does not have any greater right to reinstatement or to other benefits and conditions of employment than if the employee had been continuously employed during the FMLA leave period.